Should You Refinance FHA To Conventional Loan? A Guide

 You Have To Cover Closing Costs – Again

-You Repeat The Loan Approval Process
+You Have To Repeat The Loan Approval Process

-For example, you must gather the following documents to refinance:
+You must regather the following documents to refinance:

-- Tax returns (for the self-employed)
+- Tax returns (for self-employed borrowers)

 - Recent pay stubs